 You must be an art history major who has completed, or is in the process of completing, 15 hours in art history.
 A 2.5 GPA in all art history courses is mandatory.

-If you meet the academic requirements, you should consult with the Art History Internship Coordinator well before the start of the semester that you would like to enroll in ARTH 393.
+If you meet the academic requirements, you should consult with the Art History Internship Director well before the start of the semester that you would like to enroll in ARTH 393.

-The Undergraduate Coordinator's Office (ROB B 361) has a binder of agencies that are willing to accept student interns.
+The Art History Internship Sites links on this webpage take you to lists of agencies that are willing to accept student interns.
 Your professors may be able to recommend sites in their fields of specialization.
 Further assistance may be available from GMU's Career Services Office (SUB 1 3400).

 Internships are usually unpaid positions, though some may be salaried or provide a modest stipend.
 Interns must have reliable transportation to the work site, and they may also have to arrange for parking and medical insurance.